WildMeOrg/old_wildme-docs/docs/researchers/photography_guidelines.md

 We do not recommend using images larger than 1600px in width or height.
 A compression ratio of 90% is sufficient.
 Uploading larger photos with higher compression ratios will _not_ improve the quality of your identification results.
 In fact, unnecessarily large images put a strain on the server and cause identification to take longer.

-We recommend using images no smaller that 480px in width or height.
+We recommend using images no smaller than 480px in width or height.
 When running detection and ID on assets, images smaller than 480px x 480px are resized up, which can cause blurriness, which in turn can cause unusual detection results.

 Happy uploading! :)